gameballstudio/tetris/README.md

-# Flutter Tetris Demo
+# Tetris

-A Demo Flutter Game Tetris with Firebase notification
+A Tetris built with Flutter and Firebase API for notifications

-# Layout
+# Intro

-Flutter is an quick way to create quick cross flatform prototype
+Flutter is an quick way to create quick cross-flatform prototype for iOS and Android

+# Demo

 Here is simple welcome screen: